Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 Beach time in Bonaire

 This small, uninhabited island just off the coast of Bonaire is part of the protected Bonaire National Marine Park.
-Its main beach, called “No Name Beach,” is one of Bonaire’s best and makes a great day trip either by group tour or water taxi.
-Note: Aside from two structures for shelter, there are no facilities on the island.
+Its main beach, called “No Name Beach,” is one of Bonaire’s best and makes a great day trip.
+My favorite day trip to Klein Bonaire is the Klein Bonaire Marine Park Snorkeling Excursion.

 4. Eco Adventures